A Wealden woodland walk starting at Three Bridges station

 The route is now obvious and there are fences (often ruined) on either side of you.
 This is Worth Forest, perhaps the most attractive part of the wood.
+However in 2021 Centreparcs announced plans to build a holiday resort in the area.
 As you approach the railway the path dips and can be a rather muddy, although there is raised planking to the right and, after it ends, you can still avoid the muddy bits.

 Cross the railway.
 The track bears right and uphill.

 3).
 About 50 metres after crossing the railway there is a metal gate across a track on the right, with a cycle gate on the right.
 Go through the cycle gate and keep straight ahead on a clear sandy track.
 You are now in Tilgate Forest.
 This is open access land managed by the Forestry Commission, so you can wander about at will.
 The main route, however continues ahead.
 There can be one or two muddy bits here, but you can skirt round them.